-Touch the Outputs icon from the Main Menu to view a list of all relay and analog outputs.
-The Page Down icon pages down the list of outputs, the Page Up icon pages up the list of outputs, the Main Menu icon brings back the previous screen.
+Touch the Outputs icon to view a list of all relay outputs, analog outputs, and virtual (Control) outputs.
+Swipe up and down the list of outputs.
+A yellow rectangle on the lower right will indicate if there is more than one page and the current position in the pages

 Touch an output to access that output's details and settings.